eponsonby/ATP-Support/job-announcement-playbook/details/locations.md

 #### Required
 No

-### Within area
+### Location within area

 Indicates if the applicant must live within the associated location(s).
-When true the radius of that area must also be specified.
+When true the commute distance of that area must also be specified.

 **NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
 Work with your vendor in order to be able to use this field.